tarwn/lessthandot-hugo/blogs/content/posts/2010-09-02-sql-server-types-numeric-vs-int.md

   </table>
 </div>

-In the second test&#8217;s plan we can see an example of that implicit cast:
+In the second test's plan we can see an example of that implicit cast:

 <pre>numeric/int w/ Implicit Cast: